 foundries around the country to produce the sand cast molds and castings.
 Once delivered, these

 castings were then machined into the finished parts utilized in the train manufacturing process.

 John Richard 'Dick' Mayer was a master tool and die maker.
-Art Varney was an incredible sheet metal man.
+Arthur W. Varney was an incredible sheet metal man.

 These combined skills enabled the company to produce top quality toy trains.
 The products were marked 'TRC'

 or with a stylized version of these letters.
 Mayer and Varney had also manufactured the products of

 Varney & Sirus, and John Daniel, as well as many of the early Cal-Stewart

 fund-raising items.
 The company's motto was "Quality reproductions at affordable prices".
 All products were